AlbiAkhsanul/Batik-Classifier-Model/README.md

 # 🧠 **Batik Classifier Model** 🧠

-This project features 3 models to classify batik, one trained with GLCM and CNN (pararel), one only with GLCM, and one only with CNN.
+This project features 3 models to classify batik, one trained with GLCM and CNN, one only with GLCM, and one only with CNN.

 ---